SDGforskning/sdg-strings/SDG13_query_action_WoS.md

       )
     OR
     (
-      ("establish*" OR "propos*" OR "implement*" OR "adopt*" OR "introduc*" OR "roadmap" OR "towards" OR "way to") NEAR/5
+      ("establish*" OR "propos*" OR "implement*" OR "adopt*" OR "introduc*" OR "roadmap" OR "towards" OR "way to" OR "preparing" OR "prepare")
+      NEAR/5
           (
             ("disaster$" OR "risk$")
             NEAR/3
-                ("plan" OR "plans" OR "planning" OR "strateg*" OR "reduc*" OR "relief" OR "manag*" OR "program$" OR "programme$" OR "policy" OR "policies" OR "medical response$")
+                ("plan" OR "plans" OR "planning" OR "strateg*" OR "program$" OR "programme$" OR "policy" OR "policies" OR "governance"
+                OR "reduc*" OR "manag*" OR "medical response$" OR "relief" )
           )
     )
     OR "sendai framework"